-Condoms are available in a wide range of shapes, sizes and materials.
+Condoms are available in a wide range of shapes, sizes and materials from a wealth of different condom brands.
 To help you narrow down your choices, we’ve put together a guide to the best condoms available across several different categories from thinnest to strongest and smallest to biggest.

 Ultimately, the best condom is the one that both you and your partner feel most confident and comfortable with.